stevehopkinson/es6-challenge/README.md

 - [class definitions](http://es6-features.org/#ClassDefinition)
 - [the Set data structure](http://es6-features.org/#SetDataStructure)

-If you're not feeling hugely comfortable with ES6, then focus on understanding and replacing some of the features near the top of the list – don't worry about the bottom half of the list.
-However, if you already feel comfortable with ES6, feel free to skip ahead to some of the features at the end of the list - the two at the bottom are particularly challenging.
+If you're not feeling hugely comfortable with ES6, then focus on understanding and replacing some of the features near the top of the list – don't worry about the bottom half of the list, as this isn't a race.
+If you already feel comfortable with ES6, feel free to skip ahead to some of the features at the end of the list – the two at the bottom are particularly challenging.

 ## Bonus